 Effective Note-Taking in Class

 Do you sometimes struggle to determine what to write down during lectures?
 Have you ever found yourself wishing you could take better or more effective notes?
-Note-taking in class can be intimidating, but with a few strategic practices, anyone can take clear, effective notes.
+Whether you are sitting in a lecture hall or watching a lecture online, note-taking in class can be intimidating, but with a few strategic practices, anyone can take clear, effective notes.
 This handout will discuss the importance of note-taking, qualities of good notes, and tips for becoming a better note-taker.

 Why good notes matter

 Taking good notes in class is an important part of academic success in college.
 Actively taking notes during class can help you focus and better understand main concepts.
+In many classes, you may be asked to watch an instructional video before a class discussion.
 Good note-taking will improve your active listening, comprehension of material, and retention.
-It will help you better remember what you hear and see.
+Taking notes on both synchronous and asynchronous material will help you better remember what you hear and see.

 After class, good notes are crucial for reviewing and studying class material so that you better understand it and can prepare appropriately for exams.
 Efficient and concise notes can save you time, energy, and confusion that often results from trying to make sense of disorganized, overwhelming, insufficient, or wordy notes.
+When watching a video, taking good notes can save you from the hassle of pausing, rewinding, and rewatching large chunks of a lecture.
 Good notes can provide a great resource for creating outlines and studying.